fbpx

 Downtown Long Beach Employment Report

-In late 2016 the DLBA partnered with the City of Long Beach and Beacon Economics to provide the 1st economic bench-marking report highlighting Downtown Long Beach as the leading economic engine within the City of Long Beach and the region.
+In late 2016 the DTLB Alliance partnered with the City of Long Beach and Beacon Economics to provide the 1st economic bench-marking report highlighting Downtown Long Beach as the leading economic engine within the City of Long Beach and the region.
 Click on the link below for the report in its entirety.

 View Report >